Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Styled search page
-- Hidden search by job
-- Added search by first name only
+- Added name and profile pic to home page and drawer

 ## (  ) Creating and Styling the layouts